STARS-Design-Track-2023/rtl-blocks-stop-watch/README.md

 The time_o output needs to count from 0 (5'b00000) to 31 (5'b11111) and wrap up arround back to 0.

+Button inputs need to be passed through a synchronizer of depth 2, and an edge detector.

 ## __Behavior__
 ---